This series is continued from How to File a Roof Hail Damage Insurance Claim.

 The roofing contractor sales representative will meet with you to walk the roof, check if the insurance adjuster missed anything on the insurance estimate, and go over a contract proposal.
 Ask questions such that you understand each line item in the contract proposal and how it applies to your roof.
 Take written notes as necessary.

 Thank the sales rep. for his time, explain that you’re comparing proposals from different companies and will make a decision soon.
 Do not sign anything at this time!
+Beware of “estimates” that are in reality binding contracts; always read the fine print!

 How to Get the Best Roofing Contract